SuadeLabs/fire/documentation/lei_code.md

 ### Reference data

-As specified in ISO 17442:2012, the reference data stored in the LEI data base for each entity includes:
+As specified in [ISO 17442:2012][isolink], the reference data stored in the LEI data base for each entity includes:

 - The official name of the legal entity;
 - The address of the headquarters of the legal entity;